magiclane/magiclane-maps-sdk-examples-for-android/MapPerspectiveChange/README.md

 ## Overview

 This example app demonstrates the following feature:
-- Display an interactive map with a button that changes the view perspective between 2D and 3D.
+- Present an interactive map with a button that changes the view perspective between 2D and 3D.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions